sgunyon/checker/README.md

 ### output

-it is ugly. while processing each module's output from the history file, the consistency method populates an output dictionary. i made this an ordered dictionary for my own sanity while testing. this dictionary is crudely printed to console. quick and dirty and dirty.
+it is ugly. while processing each module's output from the history file, the consistency method populates an output dictionary. i made this an ordered dictionary for my own sanity while testing. this dictionary is crudely printed to console. here is a list of possible keys in the output dictionary:

-all modules
+###### all modules
-- time: included for organization and readability
+- <b>time:</b> included for organization and readability
-- module: included to track what data should be presented
+- <b>module:</b> included to track what data should be presented

-topology/live_node modules
+###### topology/live_node modules
-- cluster_state: only presets for topology modules, logs node count
+- <b>cluster_state:</b> only presents for topology modules - logs node count (current, new)
-- live_nodes: presents for both topology and live_node modules. reflects live nodes available, going forward
+- <b>live_nodes:</b> presents for both topology and live_node modules - reflects live nodes available, going forward
-- report: presents only on topology or live_node modules that fail.
+- <b>report:</b> presents only on topology or live_node modules that fail (operation failed)

-read/write modules
+###### read/write modules
-- consistency: presents on all reads and writes. compares consistency level requested with cluster state.
+- <b>consistency:</b> presents on all reads and writes - compares consistency level requested with cluster state (succeeded/failed)
-- data validation: presents only on successful reads. confirms whether or not a read had previous been written (attempted or successful)
+- <b>data validation:</b> presents only on successful reads - confirms whether or not a read had previous been written (valid/invalid)
-- log validation: presents on all writes and successful reads, confirms whether a read or write, failing it's consistency level check, logs a failure
+- <b>log validation:</b> presents on all writes and successful reads - confirms whether a read or write, failing it's consistency level check, logs a failure (valid/invalid)

 ### strengths and weaknesses